 JEWISH LIFE OF THE SCHOOL

-Important days in the Jewish year are marked across the Campus and there are many visitors to the School who are involved with the Jewish world generally, or with Israel in particular.
-The School charities, Jewish and non-Jewish, are a reflection of the dual nature of King David High - a unique school - a Jewish school - with the majority of the pupils from other faiths.
+Important days in the Jewish year are marked across the Campus by all students and there are many visitors to the School who are involved with the Jewish world, such as Professor Robert Winston.
+The School charities, Jewish and non-Jewish, are a reflection of the dual nature of King David High - a unique school - a Jewish school - with a multicultural and diverse student body.

 It is not simply the formal education process in general Judaism, Bar and Bat Mitzvah Studies, Jewish History or GCSE and A-level courses, but also the sympathetic transmission of the "golden chain" of Jewish tradition.
-Thus, subjects covered in School are often important in the longer time span, e.g. the significance of Shabbat, Kashrut, festival observance, identification positively as being part of the Jewish family, Israel etc.
+Thus, subjects covered in school are often important in the longer time span, e.g. the significance of the Talmud and Mishna, the importance of keeping Shabbat, Kashrut, festival observance, positive identification as being part of the Jewish family, Israel etc.

 Prayer within Judaism is formalised as the morning (Shacharit), afternoon (Mincha) and evening (Ma'ariv) services.
-It is vital that students gain "hands on" experience of prayer - there is a compulsory Shacharit service each week.
-There is also a complement of services held on a voluntary basis.
+It is vital that students gain "hands on" experience of prayer - there is a compulsory Shacharit service each week, led by Jewish faith leaders here in Liverpool.
 Collective worship is a feature for all pupils with assemblies and reflection in Ready to Learn.

-The balance of the School Curriculum is obviously heavily influenced by the fact that both Jewish Studies and Modern Hebrew are essential and compulsory components of a Jewish pupil's programme, the former to the end of KS4, and the latter to the end of KS3.
+The balance of the School Curriculum is heavily influenced by the fact that both Jewish Studies and Modern Hebrew are essential and compulsory components of a Jewish pupil's programme, with the former ending at KS4, and the latter at KS3. (with the potential for further study across Key stages 4 and 5).

-There are also a series of visits planned for pupils across all year groups in association with various agencies in order to extend and deepen the students’ understanding of their Jewish roots.
-Informal activities are also offered at lunchtime such as Israel club.
+There are also a series of visits planned for pupils across all year groups in association with various agencies in order to extend and deepen the students’ understanding of their Jewish roots and identity.
+Informal activities are also offered at lunchtime such as our weekly Parshah study group on Tuesdays and our Israel club.

 Pupils are assigned a tutor group on entry to the High School which forms the House system.